openjdk/guide/src/index.md

    Reviewers should examine not only the code being added or changed but also the relevant unit or regression tests.

    A change may require multiple Reviewers because it affects multiple areas.
 Reviewers should be aware that they take full responsibility for the appropriateness and correctness of any changes in their area of expertise.
 If something goes wrong (e.g., the build breaks) and the change&apos;s author is unavailable, they may be asked to deal with the problem.
-Potential Reviewers are encouraged to refuse to review code for which they are not qualified.
+Potential Reviewers are encouraged to refuse to review code for which they aren't qualified.

 #. **Create a changeset**